Nottingham University Hospitals NHS Trust

 The typical wait to see a neurosurgeon is

-The NHS Neurosurgery waiting list at Nottingham University Hospitals NHS Trust currently has 1,053 patients waiting, with a typical wait of around 14 weeks from GP referral.
-About 6 in 10 Neurosurgery patients here are seen within 18 weeks (the NHS constitutional target is 9 in 10).
-5 have been waiting over a year.
+The NHS Neurosurgery waiting list at Nottingham University Hospitals NHS Trust currently has 1,002 patients waiting, with a typical wait of around 10 weeks from GP referral.
+About 8 in 10 Neurosurgery patients here are seen within 18 weeks (the NHS constitutional target is 9 in 10).
+2 have been waiting over a year.
 Nottingham University Hospitals NHS Trust is an NHS Trust in the Midlands region.
-Waits at this hospital are about 5.8 weeks longer than in February 2025.
-It's slipped down 17 places in the national league for this department's; now 23 out of 42 hospitals.
+Waits at this hospital haven't really changed since April 2025.
+It's moved up 2 places in the national league for this department's; now 12 out of 45 hospitals.

 Median wait for this department, with the national average as a dashed line.